Gongbo Gyamda County is a subordinate county to Nyingchi. Gongbo Gyamda means “the entrance to a valley with a large depression” in Tibetan

 Most popular view spots

 The lake is surrounded by mountains, dense virgin forests, and a wide variety of animals and plants.
 In the center of the lake, there are Cuozong Temple and “Peach and Pine Trees” on Tashi Island.
 There are also scenic spots by the lake, such as the “Qiuzi Cave”, “Lotus Cultivation Cave”, “King Gesar Archery Test”, and the ancient castles of Xueka Village.
-The Cuegao Lake Cora Festival is held every year on the 15th day of 4th month in the Tibetan calendar
+Cuegao Lake Cora Festival is held every year on 15th day of 4th month in Tibetan calendar

-The ancient castle complex is located in Xiuba Village and was built in the late Tang Dynasty.
+The ancient castle complex is located in Xiuba Village and was built in late Tang Dynasty.
 It includes 5 forts of different heights, separated by 30 to 50 meters, covering an area of more than 800 square meters.
 The castle is about 50 to 60 meters high.
 It is made of slabs and wooden boards.
 It is hollow and has no roof.
 It has a twelve prism shape in appearance and an octagonal shape inside.
 The top floor of the castle is expected to have holes for observation or defense.
 The castle can also set off wolf-smoke to transmit information to a distance.
 Surrounded by stone barracks, the castle is easy to defend and difficult to attack.

-Environment and climate
+Geography and climate

-It belongs to the temperate semi-humid plateau monsoon climate, the east is mild and humid, the forest is dense, the west is cold and dry, and it is shrub meadow vegetation.
-The Niyang River, a tributary of the Yarlung Zangbo River, runs through the entire territory.
+It belongs to the temperate semi-humid plateau monsoon climate, weather in its east is mild and humid, the forest is dense, the west is cold and dry, and it is shrub meadow vegetation.
+Niyang River, a tributary of Yarlung Zangbo River, runs through the entire territory.

 Gongbo Gyamda Ethnic group